sidravic/sidravic.github.io/_posts/2020-03-14-Mean-Absolute-Deviation.md

 # Mean Absolute Deviation
-> Minor tibdit on what mean absolute deviation is.
+> Minor tidbit on what mean absolute deviation is.

 <br>